 Slow Decline – Slow decline disease is a type of root rot that kills clove trees over a period of several years.
 Experts believe it is associated with sudden death disease, but affects only saplings, often in areas that have been replanted after clove trees have succumbed to sudden death.

 Sumatra – Sumatra disease is a bacterial disease that generally leads to death of clove trees within three years.
 It causes yellowing leaves that may wilt or drop from the tree.
-Grayish-brown streaks may appear on new wood of diseased clove trees.
+Grayish brown streaks may appear on new wood of diseased clove trees.
 Experts believe Sumatra disease is transmitted by Hindola fulva and Hindola striata – two types of sucking insects.
-There is currently no cure, but pesticides control the insects and slow spread of disease.
+There is currently no cure, but pesticides control the insects and slow the spread of the disease.

 Preventing Clove Tree Diseases